 You'll love eating the traditional Swiss cake, pudding, and creams.
 You won't believe how good they taste!
 Try them and you'll imagine yourself

-enjoying a delicious Swiss cake or pudding at an outdoor cafe in Zurich.
+enjoying a delicious Swiss dessert at an outdoor cafe in Zurich.

 The Boston Cooking-School Cook Book (1916)